E2E QoS-aware Data Transmission

 The QFI / 5QI information is the key trigger that propagates QoS control signaling through all RAN layers (PDCP–RLC–MAC).

-SDAP Role — QFI Interpretation & DRB Mapping
+SDAP Layer — QFI Interpretation & DRB Mapping

-- Maps each QoS Flow to a DRB (Data Radio Bearer) and forwards it to PDCP ➔ RLC (DTCH)
+- Maps each QoS Flow to a corresponding DRB (Data Radio Bearer) and forwards packets to PDCP ➔ RLC (DTCH).

-- Depending on policy, QFI ↔ DRB mapping can be 1:1 or N:1
+QFI–DRB mapping can be either 1:1 or N:1 depending on policy.

 Responsible for integrity protection, ciphering, reordering, and duplication.